-Retired senior editor at the Wall Street Journal and current adjunct lecturer Joe Boyce offers these tips and reminders for journalism students preparing for jobs and internships.
+Retired Wall Street Journal senior editor and adjunct lecturer Joe Boyce offers these tips and reminders for journalism students preparing for jobs and internships.

 - Internships are essential in today's competitive market.
 The more, the better.